republicprotocol/republic-go/docs/docs/orders-and-order-fragments.md

 ### Tokens

 The tokens are a 64-bit unsigned integer.
 It is the concatenation of two of 32-bit unsigned integers.
-The smaller value is always listed before the larger value, and is referred to as the higher token.
+The smaller token value is always listed before the larger value, and is referred to as the priority token.

 **Values**

-* REN — 0
+* BTC — 0
 * ETH — 1
-* BTC — 2
+* DGX — 256
-* DGX — 3
+* REN — 65536

 ### Price

-The price is a 16-bit unsigned integer.
-The first 8-bits are the co-efficient, _c_, and the second 8-bits are the exponent, _q_.
-The price is encoded as _0.1*c*10^(q-25.0)_.
-The value of _c_ must be an integer in the range 1 to 99 inclusively.
+The price is a 32-bit unsigned integer.
+The first 16-bits are the co-efficient, _c_, and the second 16-bits are the exponent, _q_.
+The price is encoded as _0.005*c*10^(q-26.0)_.
+The value of _c_ must be an integer in the range 1 to 1999 inclusively.
 The value of _q_ must be an integer in the range 0 to 52 inclusively.

-The price is interpreted as the cost of 1 standard unit of the higher token, in 10e-12 units of the lower token.
-For example, if the price of REN is 0.0000095BTC, then the price should be listed as 9.5*10e6, where _c = 95_ and _q = 31_.
+The price is interpreted as the cost, in 10e-12 units of the priority token, for 1 standard unit of the non-priority token.
+For example, if the price of REN is 0.000009555BTC, then the price should be listed as 9.5*10e6, where _c = 1911_ and _q = 32_.

 ### Volume

-The volume is a 16-bit unsigned integer.
-The first 8-bits are the co-efficient, _c_, and the second 8-bits are the exponent, _q_.
+The volume is a 32-bit unsigned integer.
+The first 16-bits are the co-efficient, _c_, and the second 16-bits are the exponent, _q_.
 The price is encoded as _0.2*c*10^q_.
 The value of _c_ must be an integer in the range 1 to 49 inclusively.
 The value of _q_ must be an integer in the range 0 to 52 inclusively.

-The price is interpreted as the maximum number of 10e-12 units of the higher token that can be traded by this order.
+The volume is interpreted as the maximum number of 10e-12 units of the priority token that can be traded by this order.

 ### Minimum Volume

-The volume is a 16-bit unsigned integer.
-The first 8-bits are the co-efficient, _c_, and the second 8-bits are the exponent, _q_.
+The minimum volume is a 32-bit unsigned integer.
+The first 16-bits are the co-efficient, _c_, and the second 16-bits are the exponent, _q_.
 The price is encoded as _0.2*c*10^q_.
 The value of _c_ must be an integer in the range 1 to 49 inclusively.
 The value of _q_ must be an integer in the range 0 to 52 inclusively.

-The price is interpreted as the minimum number of 10e-12 units of the higher token that can be traded by this order.
+The minimum volume is interpreted as the minimum number of 10e-12 units of the priority token that can be traded by this order.

 ### Nonce

-The nonce is a 64-bit unsigned integer.
+The nonce is a random 64-bit unsigned integer.

 ### Protobuf